nehalineogi/azure-cross-solution-network-architectures/apim/README.md

 ## Design Components

-1. APIM in Internal mode
-2. APIM in External mode
+1. APIM in Internal mode is accessible from on-premise via a private IP.
+APIM in internal mode can be deployed in conjunction with Application gateway for external access
-3. Custom DNS using Azure Private DNS Zone
+2. DNS Considerations:Internal network mode consideration is that the DNS needs to be maintained and configured by the user.
+Custom DNS using Azure Private DNS Zone
+3. APIM in External mode has direct access from the Intenet
+4. Backend APIs needs to be routable from APIM in internal mode or external mode.
-4. Docker Desktop or On-Premises Kubernetes cluster to run API Management self hosted gateway
+5. Docker Desktop or On-Premises Kubernetes cluster to run API Management self hosted gateway
-5. Backend APIs running in Azure (AKS Cluster, Function App)
+6. The diagram shows Backend APIs running in Azure (AKS Cluster, Function App)
-6. Externally hosted APIs (example weather API or conference API)
+7. Externally hosted APIs (example weather API or conference API)
-7. Backend API hosted on-premises
+8. Backend API hosted on-premises
+9. Custom domain can be configured with internal, external and self hosted gateway

 ## Design Considerations and Planning

-1. Azure Subnet planning for DMS subnet and SQL MI subnet
+1. Azure Subnet planning for APIM subnet.

 If using API version 2021-01-01-preview or later to deploy an Azure API Management, you don't have to use a subnet dedicated to API Management instances.

-2. DNS Resolution in Azure
+2. DNS Resolution in Azure (Internal Mode)
    In external VNET mode, Azure manages the DNS.
 For internal VNET mode, you have to manage your own DNS.
 Note that none of the service endpoints in Internal Mode are registered on the public DNS.
 The service endpoints will remain inaccessible until you configure DNS for the VNET.
 If using custom DNS on-premises should also resolve APIM endpoints below

 #